misteralipour/Instagram-Unfollower-Finder/README.md

 3. Run the Flask application:

     ```bash
-    python app.py
+    python index.py
     ```

 4. Open your web browser and navigate to `http://localhost:5000`.

 5. Upload your followers and following JSON files, optionally include a whitelist JSON file.

-6. Click on the "Submit" button to process the files.
+6. Click on the "Upload and Process" button to process the files.

 7. Once processed, the application will generate an HTML file containing the unique accounts you are following.
 You can download this file to view the results.